-WASHINGTON, D.C. — In the wake of the 45th school shooting this year, sources on The Hill say that several members of congress have “gotten the message,” as one staffer put it, and are considering several courses of action to try and stem the tide of gun violence in the United States.
+WASHINGTON, D.C. — In the wake of yet another mass shooting on a school campus, this one in a Houston suburb, sources on The Hill say that several members of congress have “gotten the message,” as one staffer put it, and are considering several courses of action to try and stem the tide of gun violence in the United States.

-Rep. Trey Gowdy (R-SC), took a libertarian point of view.
-“Obviously since every human being eventually dies anyway, when you look at the number of kids dying in schools it’s such a rare occasion that we really shouldn’t do anything about it at all.”
-When asked by reporters what he’d tell future victims of school shootings he shrugged and said, “Well, I guess I’d tell them that nothing can bring their loved ones back, and that even if it could, I’d ask them if my freedom to own as many firearms of as high a caliber and killing potential as possible?
+When asked by reporters what he’d tell future victims of school shootings, Gowdy shrugged and said, “Well, I guess I’d tell them that nothing can bring their loved ones back, and that even if it could, I’d ask them if my freedom to own as many firearms of as high a caliber and killing potential as possible is a price I should be willing to pay for it.
 Because as an elected official, I can tell you that we have at least three meetings weekly to propose becoming a tyrannical, monolithic regime instead of the fractured and polarized group we actually are.”